Washington High School (Kansas): History

-Washington Rural High School’s attendance area abutted the west boundary of the Kansas City, Kansas School District.
-However, it was outside the city limits of Kansas City, Kansas.
+Washington Rural High School's attendance area abutted the west boundary of the Kansas City, Kansas School District, but was outside the city limits of Kansas City, Kansas.
 The Washington attendance area population grew rapidly in the 1950s and 1960s for two reasons.
-First was the post-World War II baby boom era with middle-class families moving into the area.
+First was the post-World War II baby boom with middle-class families moving into the area.
 The second reason was the commencement of white flight from Kansas City, Kansas.

-In 1962, due to a new Kansas law that required the merger of elementary school districts and high school districts to provide “Unified” districts that offer kindergarten through grade 12, Washington High School District USD 201 was formed.
+In 1962, due to a new Kansas law that required the merger of elementary school districts and high school districts to provide "unified" K-12 districts, Washington High School District USD 201 was formed.
 But by 1965, with rapid population growth and an urgent need for new schools, the new school district faced a financial crisis.
-Due to the lack of a strong industrial/ commercial tax base and comparatively low residential property values, the district didn’t have the available tax base and corresponding tax revenues to fund its capital needs to expand.
+Due to the lack of a strong industrial/ commercial tax base and comparatively low residential property values, the district did not have the available tax base and corresponding tax revenues to fund its capital needs to expand.